FathanAkram-app/ViewsAndViewGroup/README.md

 # ViewsAndViewGroup
-This is my basic project about Views And ViewGroup
-In this project i learned :
+This is my basic project about Views And ViewGroup /In this project i learned :
 1. LinearLayout
 2. FrameLayout
 3. RelativeLayout